Jodi’s latest book:

 She has traveled around the world exploring native cultures, foods and wild places, yet she returns always to the light-drenched Southwest she calls home.

-Jodi actively volunteers in underserved communities and supports conservation of the natural ecosystems of the West; she also teaches, provides healing, studies and writes from her native Arizona.
+Jodi actively volunteers in underserved communities and supports conservation of the natural ecosystems of the West.
+She teaches ancestral healing classes, provides trauma resolution therapies, and writes from her native Arizona.
+Jodi’s stories have appeared in local and regional publications'.

 She brings her love of old places and things, cooking and sharing with her family and friends to her storytelling.